 2. Castillo San Felipe del Morro

 Today, this fort is operated and maintained by the United States National Parks Service.
 It was declared a UNESCO World Heritage Site by the United Nations in 1983.
-People of all ages will find a visit to Castillo San Filipe del Morro quite interesting, as much of it is open to independent exploration, but there are also regular tours daily if you’d like to learn more.
+People of all ages will find a visit to Castillo San Filipe del Morro quite interesting, as much of it is open to independent exploration.
+Still, there are also regular tours daily if you’d like to learn more.

-You’ll be amazed at how well this structure has held up over the last several hundred years – it’s quite a strong and powerful fort, indeed.
-If you’d like to learn more about El Morro and surrounding areas, you might enjoy this San Juan: El Morro Fort and Old Town Walking Tour from Get Your Guide.
-You’ll learn a lot about this historic fort, and you’ll also stop at several different sites described elsewhere in this post.
+You’ll be amazed at how well this structure has held up over the last several hundred years – it’s quite a strong and powerful fort.
+If you’d like to learn more about El Morro and surrounding areas, enjoy this San Juan: El Morro Fort and Old Town Walking Tour from Get Your Guide.
+You’ll learn a lot about this historic fort and stop at several different sites described elsewhere in this post.

 See Related: Best Time to Travel to Puerto Rico?
 (Ranked)